YujiAzama/orionclient-go/README.md

 FIWARE Orion Client provides:

-- Create Orion Subscription
+- Create Orion Subscription and Registration
-- Get Orion Subscriptions
+- Get Orion Subscriptions and Registrations
-- Retrieve Orion Subscriptions
+- Retrieve Orion Subscriptions and Registrations
-- Delete Orion Subscription
+- Delete Orion Subscription and Registration
 - Get orion version infomation.
-- Using Subscription as an object in Go
+- Using Subscription and Registration as an object in Go

 ## Installing